lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 Non-Default widgets
 -------------------

+To add an easy way to change brightness to your panel add the :guilabel:`Backlight` widget.
+To bring the applet to change backlight level left click on the icon.
+To make the backlight more faint drag the slider to the bottom and to make it brighter drag the slider towards the top.

 To have a bar that shows CPU Load shows a bar graph with your CPU usage.
 To bring up settings for your CPU usage is right click on the CPU bar :menuselection:`Configure CPU Monitor`.
 The :guilabel:`Show text` checkbox shows a number for CPU usage.
 The field for :guilabel:`Update interval` is how often to update your CPU usage.
 The :guilabel:`Bar orientation` says what side to start the bar graph.
 The :guilabel:`Bar width` is how many pixels wide to make the bar graph.
 If you want to reset your changes press the :guilabel:`Reset` button.

 .. image:: CPU-load-settings.png